nwjs/chromium.src/infra/config/targets/README.md

 It is now possible to specify test in starlark for builders in limited
 conditions:

-* No legacy compound or legacy matrix compound suites can be referenced
+* No legacy matrix compound suites can be referenced
 * Cannot rely on any fields being set on the builder's waterfall in waterfalls.pyl except mixins
 * Cannot rely on any fields besides additional_compile_targets, test_suites,
-  mixins and use_swarming being set for the builder in waterfalls.pyl (fields that are present in targets.mixin can be specified by specifying an in-place mixin in the mixins field instead)
+  mixins, os_type and use_swarming being set for the builder in waterfalls.pyl (fields that are present in targets.mixin can be specified by specifying an in-place mixin in the mixins field instead)
   * Under test_suites, test can only be specified for the scripts, gtest_tests and isolated_scripts keys
     * Only the following fields can be set on gtests & isolated scripts either directly or via mixins:
       * args
+      * android_args (expanding these isn't supported yet, so this won't take effect, but won't be rejected)
+      * android_swarming (expanding these isn't supported yet, so this won't take effect, but won't be rejected)
+      * ci_only
+      * isolate_profile_data
       * merge
+      * precommit_args
       * resultdb
       * swarming
       * test (only allowed in declaration of gtest itself)